Aggressive Ground Bees

 Dealing with Aggressive Ground Bees

-You will notice that all these bees don’t typically come after humans unless they feel threatened.
+You will notice that all these ground bees don’t typically come after humans unless they feel threatened.
 Unlike hornets that will hunt you down, most bees and wasps are busy caring for their colonies and prefer to be left alone.